 Cue the shame spiral.

-Opportunities to grew in humility and holiness.
-Opportunities for God to work on my very hard heart.
-Opportunities for me to become a more gentle mother, friend, wife and woman.
-And with the number of stupid things I continue to do, God much think I need LOTS of opportunities to learn these things…
+And with the number of stupid things I continue to do, God much thinks I need LOTS of opportunities to learn these things…

-Although I have several beloved quotes from St. Therese, I am deeply in love with this one: “How happy I am to see myself imperfect and be in need of God’s Mercy.”
+Although I have several beloved quotes from St. Therese, I am deeply in love with this one: “How happy I am to see myself imperfect and require God’s Mercy.”
 Because I am deeply imperfect.
 Deeply.

 And, predictably, I made this beautiful quote into a coloring page for Catholic Mothers.